What is VPI+?

 VPI+ by the Numbers

 As a result of the federal Preschool Development Grant (PDG), Virginia has been successful in increasing the number of eligible children served in high-quality preschool programs.
-Since VPI+ augments the already existing state-funded VPI, the number of additional slots available for at-risk four-year-olds in a preschool setting has increased by 1,230 new slots across 65 newly-opened high-quality preschool classrooms for Year 1 of the grant (2015-2016).
-One hundred thirty-five (135) Virginia Preschool Initiative (VPI) classrooms with 1,574 eligible children have been improved by providing additional comprehensive services to children and families and by providing high-quality professional development to teachers and assistants.
-As of December 2015, the total of new and improved preschool slots served by PDG funds is 2,804.
+Since VPI+ augments the already existing state-funded VPI, the number of additional slots available for at-risk four-year-olds in a preschool setting has increased by 1,445 new slots across 78 newly-opened high-quality preschool classrooms for Year 3 of the grant (2017-2018).
+One hundred fifty (150) Virginia Preschool Initiative (VPI) classrooms with 2,009 eligible children have been improved by providing additional comprehensive services to children and families and by providing high-quality professional development to teachers and assistants.
+As of December 2017, the total of new and improved preschool slots served by PDG funds is 3,454.

 Who are the grant partners?